Features that cause rerouting#

 The default effort value is 0 which causes detour routes to be preferred when not loading sensible effort values.

 The applications duarouter and marouter also support the options --weight-file and --weight-attribute but they can only be used with one of the weight attributes "CO", "CO2", "PMx", "HC", "NOx", "fuel", "electricity", "noise".
 However, the will still work as expected when the user loads custom effort values for these attributes.

 Finding the shortest route rather than the fastests can be achieved by loading suitable effort-data (see #Routing_by_effort) or by setting the speed for all network edges to the same value.

 A simpler solution is to define a vehicle type that travels with the same speed on all edges:

 and then using that type to find the fastest route:

 stageResult = traci.simulation.findRoute(fromEdge, toEdge, "routeByDistance") shortestDistance = stage.length

 Older versions of SUMO do not supply the value stage.length.
 In this case shortestDistance = stage.travelTime is also correct due to the speed of 1m/s.

-- CH: Contraction Hierarchies is preprocessing-based routing algorithm.
+Contraction Hierarchies is preprocessing-based routing algorithm.
 This is very efficient when a large number of queries is expected.
-The algorithm does consider time-dependent weights.
+The algorithm does not consider time-dependent weights.
 Instead, new preprocessing can be performed for time-slices of fixed size by setting the option --weight-period <TIME>.
-The preprocessing is done without restrictions on vehicle class which reduces efficiency in multi-modal networks.

-- CHWrapper: This works like CH but performs separate preprocessing for every vehicle class that is encountered, thereby increasing routing efficiency.
+This works like CH but performs separate preprocessing for every vehicle class that is encountered, thereby enabling routing in multi modal scenarios